 So, what can you do?

 - If the above just isn’t possible, then help yourself.
-Masturbate regularly, especially an hour or two before you have sex.
+Masturbate regularly, especially on the days you think you might have sex.

 - Masturbate regularly, but the right way.
 See the next section.

-8. Combine the start / stop technique with
+8. Combine the start and stop technique with

-Here’s how I used these behavioral techniques to improve my control:
+Here’s how I used those behavioral techniques to improve my control:

 - Practice alone, even if you also practice with your partner.

-- Get a fake vagina to practice with – especially if you don’t have much sex right now.
+- Get a sex toy to practice with, especially if you’re single or don’t have much sex right now.
+See my article about the aptly named Fleshlight Stamina Training Unit for more on this.

 kegels.
 Firstidentify the muscles you would use to stop yourself from peeing mid-stream.
 This is the same muscle group you can use to hold back ejaculation if you get too close.

-- When you know the muscles used, practice pumping them 10 times in succession 3 times a day to build strength and awareness.
+- When you know the muscles used, practice pumping them 10 times in succession three times a day to build strength and awareness.

-- Now for the start and stop technique.
+- Learn the start and stop technique.
 Masturbate or have sex and stop when you feel yourself getting too close to ejaculation.

-- Rest for 30 seconds or less, then continue.
+- Rest for 30 seconds and then continue.

 - Understand your arousal levels.
 Imagine your arousal scale going from 1 to 10.
 1 is not aroused and 10 is orgasm and ejaculation.
 Try to spot what goes on in your body when you’re at 7 or 8.